RexOps/Rex/CONTRIBUTING.md

 - 5.26.3
 - 5.28.3
 - 5.30.3
-- 5.32.0
+- 5.32.1

 ### Backwards compatibility

 The goal is to remain backwards compatible within major versions of Rex (which is also implied by following [Dotted Semantic Versioning](https://metacpan.org/pod/Version::Dotted::Semantic#Dotted-Semantic-Versioning-Specification) rules).

 To still be able to introduce new features while staying backwards compatible, Rex uses [feature flags](https://metacpan.org/pod/Rex#FEATURE-FLAGS).
 This makes it possible to selectively opt in or out of new features, depending on the needs of the given use case.

 The collection of preferred settings for a specific version of Rex can also be enabled via feature flags named after the minor releases.

 The goal is to have pairs of feature flags for opting in and out.

 ### Deprecation policy

 Features and code paths may be dropped by following a planned deprecation procedure.
 In order to provide a transition period for the users, there should be warnings about the deprecation before the behavior is changed.

-If an OS gets deprecated that is supported by Rex either to run on or to manage, we may try to keep it supported until it doesn't cause any problems.
+If a supported OS gets deprecated, we may try to keep it supported while it doesn't cause any problems.
 As soon a retired OS starts to cause bugs, or gets in the way of progress, it is a candidate to be dropped from support.

 In other words, we may choose to be lazy to keep the support around, but it's probably not worth putting effort actively into something that is not supported anymore even by their own creators.

 In case you depend on a deprecated feature, or must use or manage a retired OS, you might be interested to get community or commercial [support](https://www.rexify.org/support/index.html).

 ### Code layout

-Rex uses Perl::Tidy to format its codebase according to the rules described in `.perltidyrc`.
+Rex uses [Perl::Tidy](https://metacpan.org/pod/Perl::Tidy) to format its codebase according to the rules described in `.perltidyrc`.
 All contributions are expected to be formatted using the same rules.

 To avoid unnecessary "tidy only" commits, we recommend to integrate formatting directly into your workflow, for example via a git pre-commit hook, or via your editor as a shortcut or automatic action.

 It is important to note that the emphasis is not on the formatting rules themselves, but on having a consistent layout throughout the codebase.
 Since `.perltidyrc` is part of the repo, it can also be the subject of contributions.

 ### Code quality

-Rex uses Test::Perl::Critic::Progressive to make sure any changes to the codebase follows best practices by conforming to the code quality rules described in `.perlcriticrc`, and no new violations are introduced accidentally.
+Rex uses [Test::Perl::Critic::Progressive](https://metacpan.org/pod/Test::Perl::Critic::Progressive) to make sure every change follows best practices described by the code quality rules in `.perlcriticrc`, and no new violations are introduced accidentally.

 Since `.perlcriticrc` is part of the repo, it can also be the subject of contributions.
 In fact, improving the rules and the codebase in this regard is highly welcome.